 Although detailed scoping is necessary to give final/fixed pricing, many companies refuse to disclose estimated or ballpark pricing until you make contact with them.
 If the provider you’re considering does not provide estimated pricing, they are likely going to use high pressure sales tactics in order to close the deal at the highest price they feel they can get out of you.
 PEN Consultants does not take advantage of our clients.
 We charge a fair price for the scoped service, regardless of the revenue of a client.
 Our ballpark pricing can be seen here: https://penconsultants.com/services

 On the flip side of this, if a security testing company gives you fixed pricing based on minimal information, they are either: (1) giving you a very rudimentary testing service, such as fully automated scanning with little, if any, manual testing, or (2) they have sufficiently padded the price to cover all situations.
 Security testing engagements are never a one-size-fits-all.
 Every engagement should be custom-tailored to a client’s needs, and, because of this, pricing will almost always be unique per client.

-Unique to PEN Consultants that you will not find with any other security testing company is a price match guarantee.
-If you have a quote from another vendor, we will guarantee to beat, or match, their price.
-We are committed to our vision of being the most highly skilled, ethical, and effective security testing company in the industry, while remaining the most affordable.
+Unique to PEN Consultants is a guaranteed fair price on quality, standards-based testing.
+If you have a quote from another vendor, we guarantee to beat, or match, their price.
+We are committed to our vision of being the most highly skilled, ethical, effective, and biblically-centered security testing company in the industry, while remaining the most affordable.